Histamine Intolerance & DAO Enzyme: Symptoms Explained

 5. Hormonal Imbalances and Estrogen

-Histamine and estrogen influence each other in a bidirectional manner.
-Elevated estrogen can stimulate histamine release while simultaneously reducing DAO activity.
-This relationship helps explain why histamine symptoms may worsen premenstrually, during pregnancy, or with oral contraceptive use.
-Underlying hormonal imbalances and impaired estrogen clearance by the liver may therefore play an important role.
+Histamine and estrogen influence each other through a well-documented bidirectional mechanism.
+Research by Munoz-Cano et al. (2019) published in Frontiers in Immunology confirmed that elevated estrogen can stimulate mast cell degranulation and histamine release while simultaneously reducing DAO activity.
+This relationship helps explain why histamine symptoms may worsen premenstrually, during perimenopause, pregnancy, or with oral contraceptive use.
+Underlying hormonal imbalances and impaired hepatic estrogen clearance via cytochrome P450 pathways and glucuronidation may therefore play an important role in histamine intolerance.

 Functional Testing